-This article walks you through how to create a coverage and define its geographic boundaries correctly.
+This article explains how to create a coverage and define its geographic boundaries correctly.

 Important Note

-When assigning shipments manually, coverage zones can be overridden, allowing drivers to handle deliveries outside their defined zones.
+When assigning shipments manually, these rules can be overridden, allowing you to assign any driver regardless of coverage.

 How to Create a Coverage